Bulgaria

 Nearest Air Terminal: Sofia (SOF)

-Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Bulgaria.
+Visa Requirements: Citizens of the EU, EEA, USA, Canada, Japan, Republic of Korea, Australia, and New Zealand do not need a visa to visit Bulgaria and Serbia.
 Citizens of all other countries may need a visa.
-The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
-For further details please visit our visa information page.
+The Balkan Heritage Foundation can provide an official invitation letter to facilitate the visa application process at the relevant embassy.
+For further details, please visit our visa information page.
+As of 2024, Bulgaria has joined the Schengen Area, enabling the free movement of people across borders in when traveling by air and sea.

 Accommodation & Meals

-Meals: Three meals per day are covered by the reimbursement payment.
-Meals usually take place in the hotel restaurant, except the brown-bag lunches (when on site and during the excursions).
-Requests for vegetarian food are accepted.
-Participants will have to pay extra for additional days in the project hotels, for single room accommodation, as well as for any meals and beverages, services or products outside the project package.
-Single rooms are available upon request for the duration of the field school for an additional cost of 400 EUR.
+Meals: Three meals per day are included in the reimbursement payment.
+Meals typically take place in the hotel restaurant, except for brown-bag lunches provided when participants are on-site or during excursions.
+Requests for vegetarian and vegan options are accommodated.
+Participants are responsible for covering the cost of any additional days at the project hotels, single room accommodation, as well as any meals, beverages, services, or products outside of the project package.
+Single rooms are available upon request for the duration of the field school for an additional cost of 500 EUR.

 Free Time & Trips